Office of Research Operations and Support

 - Review of sponsor financial status and determination of appropriate actions for poor financial status.
 Appropriate actions may include, but are not limited to: requiring advance payments, obtaining credit reports, requesting financial statements, or reference letters and/or reference checks.

-NOTE: If OGRD determines that a sponsor exhibits poor financial status, the department must provide written approval for OGRD to execute the agreement.
+NOTE: If OROS determines that a sponsor exhibits poor financial status, the department must provide written approval for OROS to execute the agreement.

 SPONSORED PROGRAMS SERVICES (SPS)